He was young and dashing, the son of Wisconsin's first millionaire, an Indian trader who became a country gentleman.

 Shopping: There's a 40,000-square-foot Cabela's outdoors store on Wisconsin 35, with an 8,000-gallon aquarium for native Wisconsin fish.

-Accommodations: The River District Hotel on Main Street near the river was the 2012 Hotel of the Year when it was an Americinn and now is independently operated.
+Accommodations: The River District Hotel on Main Street near the river was an Americinn and now is independently operated.
 Rates include breakfast, and there's an indoor pool.
+Across the street, the Waterfront Hotel has views of the river and a restaurant, and a hot breakfast is included.

 Next to Cabela's, the Country Inn & Suites includes the small Bear Foot Bay water park.
 Day passes may be available to non-guests.